 COVID-19 and vulnerable urban populations in Ethiopia

-This research report is the first in a series of six reports which provide an insight into the extent to which COVID-19 and associated government responses and measures affect vulnerable and poor urban populations in Ethiopia.
+This six-part research series is providing a deep insight into the extent to which COVID-19 and associated government responses and measures affect vulnerable and poor urban populations in Ethiopia.
+The study is funded through the Building Resilience in Ethiopia (BRE) Programme and implemented in partnership with the Maintains Programme.

 COVID-19 has had significant initial effects in urban areas, where population densities are extremely high, public services – including health and water, sanitation, and hygiene (WASH) – are often poor, livelihoods are precarious, and a range of other factors often have a negative impact on people’s lives (e.g. high levels of crime, gender-based violence, uncertainty for migrants/undocumented people).